6. Surviving to Thriving Week 6: How to Raise Prices Without Losing Good Clients

 a sign of growth

-The surprising financial truth behind which one actually earns more — and why most walkers get this wrong.
+Group Walks vs Solo Walks The surprising financial truth behind which one really earns more — and why most walkers get this wrong.

 A note on business and professionalism